MLHirth/CodeReviewProject/README.md

    Open your browser and navigate to `http://localhost:8000`.

 ## Usage
-Watch the following video to see how to use CodeReviewProject:
+Watch the following gif to see how to use CodeReviewProject:

-(VIDEO WILL BE ADDED SOON...)

 ![Usage Video](ReadMEExample.gif)